donovandicks/SuiteScriptGenerator/README.md

 ## Features
 The CLI does the following:
 - Create a new file
-- Write the Copyright message to the file
+- Write a Copyright message to the file, if supplied
 - Write the SuiteScript script type, if supplied
 - Write the SuiteScript API version
 - Write the AMD Module Definition with SuiteScript modules (N/*), if supplied